 14. Support local businesses when you travel.

 If you take group trips, go with a company like Intrepid Travel that works to reduce and – only then – offset its carbon emissions.
-(Or – even better – join one of our hyper-local e-bike trips in Italy in 2025!)
+(Or, even better, join me one of our hyper-local e-bike trips in Italy this year!)

 Seek out more sustainable hotels using Booking.com’s “Travel Sustainable” filter.